RonelXavier/VimMotions/README.md

 ## Future Releases

-- **Keybindings to be added**:
+- **Keybindings Planned**:
-  - `b` - Move the cursor back by one word.
-  - `e` - Move the cursor forward to the end of the current word.
+  - `e` – Move the cursor forward to the end of the current word
-  - `0` - Move the cursor to the beginning of the line.
-  - `A` - Append to the end of the current line.
+  - Additional commands to support full Vim motion and editing workflows

-- **Additional Input Types**:
+- **Extended Input Support**:
-  - Virtual DOM and other types of input fields will be supported in the future.
+  - Virtual DOM-based inputs (Google Docs, VS Code, etc.)
+  - Broader support for mixed and dynamic input types

 The goal is to include most or all of the classic Vim keybindings in future releases.